bela333/display-project/README.md

 TODO:

+- [ ] Clear file input after it is used
 - [ ] Dockerfile.example is very suspicious.
 Docker doesn't like it a lot either
 - [ ] Add different bucket for media
 - [ ] Add video option